roelderickx/ogr2osm/README.md

 ## TODO

 This application is still in beta stage.
-OSM output works and has been proven to match the output of ogr2osm, however profound testing of the PBF output is needed, as well as some tweaks to limit the amount of nodes or ways in one block.
+OSM output works and has been proven to match the output of ogr2osm.
+Profound testing of the PBF output is needed, as well as some tweaks to limit the amount of nodes or ways in one block.